akaIDIOT/MooTools-TabPane/README.md

 ### 0.2

-- added removeTab based on index
+- added closeTab based on index

 ### 0.1